Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/README.md

 4. **Using grep and Piping for File Searching and Data Extraction**
 - In this lab, I used the grep command and piping to efficiently search through files and extract specific information.
 By working with various files, including server log files and user data files, I practiced retrieving targeted data.
 I completed these tasks using Linux commands in the Bash shell, enhancing my ability to analyze and process file contents as part of my skill set in Linux systems management.

+5. **Managing Directory Structures and File Editing in Linux** In this lab, I used Linux commands to modify a directory structure and manage the files it contains.
+I also utilized the nano text editor to add text to a file.
+This activity reinforced the importance of organizing directories and files to streamline data management.
+As a security analyst, being able to create, remove, and edit directories and files is a crucial skill for detecting issues and maintaining data security effectively.

 4. **Applying Filters to SQL Queries**
 - In this activity, I reviewed a scenario involving a social media organization that recently experienced a significant data breach caused by undetected vulnerabilities.
 To address this breach, I focused on identifying common network hardening tools that could enhance the organization’s overall security.
 I then selected a specific vulnerability within the company’s network and proposed several network hardening methods to mitigate it.
 Finally, I explained how these methods and tools would be effective in managing the vulnerability, preventing future breaches, and strengthening the organization's defenses against potential cyberattacks.